javascript-tutorial/en.javascript.info/2-ui/1-document/09-size-and-scroll/article.md

 ![](metric-all.png)

-All properties hardly fit in the picture, but as we'll see soon, their values are simple and easy to understand.
+They are many properties, it's difficult to fit them all in the single picture, but their values are simple and easy to understand.

-Let's start exploring them from the outer side of the element.
+Let's start exploring them from the outside of the element.

 ## offsetParent, offsetLeft/Top

-These properties are rarely needed.
-But still they are the "most outer" geometry properties, so we'll start with them.
+These properties are rarely needed, but still they are the "most outer" geometry properties, so we'll start with them.

 The `offsetParent` is the nearest ancestor that is:

-1. CSS-positioned (`position` is `absolute`, `relative` or `fixed`).
+1. CSS-positioned (`position` is `absolute`, `relative` or `fixed`),
-2. or `<td>`, `<th>`, `<table>`.
+2. or `<td>`, `<th>`, `<table>`,
-2. or `<body>`
+2. or `<body>`.

-The `offsetParent` alone has no use.
-But `offsetLeft/offsetTop` provide x/y coordinates relative to it's left-upper corner.
+In most practical cases we can use `offsetParent` to get the nearest CSS-positioned ancestor.
+And `offsetLeft/offsetTop` provide x/y coordinates relative to it's left-upper corner.

 In the example below the inner `<div>` has `<main>` as `offsetParent` and `offsetLeft/offsetTop` are shifts from its left-upper corner (`180`):